-The management structure of the Company includes comprises of the Board of Directors, the Board of Executive Directors and with details as follows:
+The management structure of the Company includes comprises of the Board of Directors and Sub - committee are 13 Sub - committee as follows:

 - 1. Audit Committee

 - 2. Executive Committee

 - Corporate Governance and Social Responsibility Committee

 - 4. Nominations and Remuneration Committee

 - 5. Risk Management Committee

 - 6. Credit Sub-Committee

 - 7. Investment Sub-Committee